The Philippine Society of Digestive Endoscopy at 44

 The civic duties of the society, in doing community service to the Filipino people, had commenced holding medical missions to far flung areas where endoscopic services are not readily available.
 Up to the present, it is being conducted more frequently to be able to serve more areas annually.
 Since last year, the society has extended its services by including not only diagnostic but also free therapeutic endoscopy to selected indigent patients.

 With the advent of internet technology, the society has launched an official website, www.psde.org.ph through which, both its members and the public may access information about its members and society, be updated on the latest information and activities, and be a venue for interaction between the society and the public, regarding queries on digestive diseases.

-From a brave group of 21 members on that fateful day of April 27, 1976, we are now more than 400 and still growing strong.
+From a brave group of 21 members on that fateful day of April 27, 1976, we are now 465 active members strong.
 Upholding our vision, our mission – together, better, stronger!